Tamara Skjolden, RMFT, RCC

 I have been practicing psychotherapy for over 25 years.
 I work from a place of respect, honesty and genuine curiosity.
 I stay committed to my own growth and try to be as real as I humanly can.

 The first group any of us ever belonged to was our family.
-That is where we learned how to be seen, how to be loved, and what to do when we weren’t.
-Group therapy works because it brings all of that into the room.
-And individual therapy works because sometimes you need someone attuned entirely to you to help you find what got buried along the way.
+That is where we learned how to be seen, how to be loved, and what to do when we were misunderstood, too much, not enough, or emotionally alone.

 INDIVIDUAL THERAPY

-ONLINE GROUPS
+ONLINE PROCESS GROUPS

-When people commit to showing up authentically with each other, things shift.
-Patterns become visible.
-What could not move alone begins to move.
-If you have ever sensed that the next step in your growth might involve more connection with others than working things through alone, that instinct might be worth following.
+If you have ever sensed that the next step in your growth might involve being more real with other people rather than figuring everything out alone, that instinct might be worth listening to.